eshleebien/elasticsearch-x-kibana/README.md

 #### Run sample app, proxy, metricbeat and filebeat
-Change the HOST_IP to you machine's IP address in `apps/.env` file
+Change the HOST_IP to your machine's IP address in `apps/.env` file.

 ```
 $ cd apps